The first time you view your First Team squad, your players will be sorted in order of team selection. Select 'View' to change the method of sorting.

-To select your team captain, go to the Club panel, then 'Tactics'.
-On the bar at the top of the screen, select 'Assignments' and then 'Captain'.
+To select your team captain, go to the Home screen and select your Club panel, then 'Tactics'.

 Tap the tile of the player you would like to select as team captain to add them to the column on the right.
 This sets the order in which they will be used as captain.
 If you need to review any player's attributes before selecting them, tap on their name and you will be taken to the Player Profile screen, where you can review each candidate before deciding on who to nominate.
 Tap 'Back' to return to the Captain Selection screen.